-If your Chevy is 2006 and newer it may also need to be programmed.
+If your Chevy is a 2006 or newer vehicle, it may also need to be programmed.
 The cost to program a new Chevy key at the dealer ranges between $60 and $180.

 - Locate a Chevy dealer near you.

 - Call the nearest dealer or locksmith and get a quote for a new Chevy key.
-You will need to provide your VIN number.
-If you don't know your Chevy VIN, open the driver door and locate the vehicle sticker.
+You will need to provide your VIN.
+If you don't know your Chevy VIN, open the driver door, and locate the vehicle sticker.
 Write down the 17 digit number.

 This remote has a flip-out key.
 The key must be cut to match your current key.

 The remote must be programmed to your vehicle.
 You can program it yourself, provided you already have one working key/remote.